 Cast & Crew

 Amir was born and raised in Iran.
-He came to Saarbrücken to do his Master’s Degree in Computer Sciences at Saarland University.
+He finished his Master’s Degree in Computer Sciences at Saarland University and started his Startup (Fold-IO) to teach children programming.
 He is a movie addict and used to be an English teacher back home.
-He has always been very enthusiastic about acting.
 This is Amir’s third production with ACT and he loves spending time with this group of lovely people.

 Silke von Sehlen

 Silke is from Saarbrücken, has a PhD in Comparative Literature and works at an EU research and project management office.
 Although she acted in primary school and a bit in high school, it was her time with the Tower Players at Hillsdale College, Michigan, that sparked her interest in the stage again.
-You may remember her from numerous appearances on the ACT stage, most recently as Goldie Popodopulous and the Gynecologist’s Nurse in “The Doctor Will See You Now”.
-Her favorite part is Lydia Lansing in “Shakespeare in Hollywood” (ask her to recite Shakespeare backwards … really … do!).
-Silke is thrilled to be back on the ACT stage again and to work with all these wonderful and talented people.
+You may remember her from numerous appearances on the ACT stage, most recently as Goldie Popodopulous and the Gynecologist’s Nurse in The Doctor Will See You Now.
+Her favorite part is Lydia Lansing in Shakespeare in Hollywood and that’s why she is so excited to be Helena again…this time for real (although it is hard not to do her lines backwards).
+Silke is thrilled to work with all these wonderful and talented people.
 This is her fifteenth production with ACT.

 When Saskia thinks about Saarbrücken the first thing coming to her mind is coincidence.
 She didn’t plan to do her master studies here and neither did she think about Saarbrücken as her future homebase.
 Saskia studied museology, economics and art history at the University in Würzburg.
 There, she’s been an active member of the English Drama Group and was part of seven productions.
 Acting has always been a thrill for her, so she wanted to continue in Saarbrücken.
-Her first production with ACT was „Things My Mother Taught Me“ and she loved the dynamical group.
-Up next is Edgar Wallace’s „The Ringer“ and she can’t wait to bring fear and fury to the stage.
+Her first production with ACT was Things My Mother Taught Me and she loved the dynamical group.
+As Titania she’s going to lead the audience into the enchanted forest.
+This is Saskia’s second production with ACT.

 Daniel is from Zweibrücken and works as a mechanical engineer.
 He had his first active encounter with ACT while working as stage photographer for Shakespeare in Hollywood.
 Now he's also doing sound and lights.
 Daniel wants to thank his wife and the cast and crew of ACT for letting him enjoy the time with them.
-This is Daniel's ninth production with ACT.
+This is Daniel's tenth production with ACT.

 Get In On the ACT!